Over 95% of households in West Africa consume bouillon cubes on a daily basis

 Innovative tools enable quality control in local production

 iCheck Fluoro, an innovative analytical method, enables fast and affordable quantitative vitamin A analysis that is no longer bound to a lab.
-How? iCheck Fluoro is a portable fluorometer that comes with a ready to use reagent mix for extraction of vitamin A. It employs UV detection to quantify vitamin A in the sample within 10 minutes time and at 10% of the cost of using traditional lab methods.
+How? iCheck Fluoro is a portable fluorometer that comes with a ready-to-use reagent mix for the extraction of vitamin A. It employs UV detection to quantify vitamin A in the sample within 10 minutes and at 10% of the cost of using traditional lab methods.
 Vitamin A forms that can be analyzed with iCheck Fluoro include retinyl palmitate, retinyl acetate and retinol.
 The method is validated to measure vitamin A in vitamin premixes, liquid and powdered milk, wheat and maize flour, breast milk and sugar.

 iCheck Fluoro delivers lab-level accuracy in the field